With Halloween on the horizon, consider some of the following safety tips to keep you and your children safe during this exciting time of year.

 Careful Costume Considerations

 Ensure your child’s costume fits properly to avoid tripping.
-Consider face painting versus masks to improve your child’s visibility while walking around the neighborhood.
-Masks can obstruct a child’s vision making face painting safer alternative.
+Consider face paint versus masks to improve your child’s visibility while walking around the neighborhood.
+Masks can obstruct a child’s vision making face painting a safer alternative.

 Be alert!
 Keep electronic devices tucked away while walking down the street.